-&lt;sup>105 The history of async programming, continuations and co-routines would need to be the subject of a different article, stretching back to LISP.
+97 The history of async programming, continuations and co-routines would need to be the subject of a different article, stretching back to LISP.
 C# 5.0 added new elements to the design of "async/await" suitable for an ALGOL language, including state-machine compilation, derived originally from the Axum prototype.
-In this light, F# async was a predecessor to C# async/await, though the latter was not a copy of the former.
+In this light, F# async was a precursor to C# async/await, though the latter was not a copy of the former.

-From a technical perspective, F# has many achievements, and the core feature set has been stable and even binarycompatible since F# 1.9.
+From a technical perspective, F# has many achievements, and the core feature set has been stable and even binary-compatible since F# 1.9.
 There are, of course, some design mistakes, including active bugs.
 Of these, the "statically resolved type parameter" mechanism is perhaps the one causing most corner-case niggles.
 Originally designed just for operator overloading, the mechanism is also used by advanced F# users as a type constraint mechanism akin to Haskell type classes.
+Perhaps more concerningly, it is also used extensively and inappropriately by some beginner F# users.
 The combination of complex SRTP constraints with algorithm-based type inference is, however, fragile, and it is proving hard to fix some mistakes in the resolution of SRTP constraints without breaking some existing code in corner cases.
 If backwards compatibility were not a major concern this would not be a problem, however it is highly valued by both the F# community and Microsoft design groups.